CI/CD plugins · REST API

 Set pass-rate thresholds and error-test policies so broken APIs never reach production.
 Gate results map directly to your pipeline step status.

-Publish XML for native test-result tabs and JSON summaries for custom reporting — all written to your workspace automatically.
+JSON results from every integration path; the Jenkins and Azure DevOps plugins also publish XML for native test-result tabs — all written to your workspace automatically.

 Zero-friction setup